Manawasp/goodrecipes/readme.md

 $ git submodule update
 ```

-Finally you should to have a lot of files in `goodrecipes/webapp/`, `goodrecipes/api/` :).
+Now you should to have a lot of files in `goodrecipes/webapp/`, `goodrecipes/api/`.

 ## Web - application